 - Campers will be administered a rapid test upon arrival to Camp Waziyatah.
 Once a negative result is received, they can come onto camp and go to their cabin.
 In the event of a positive COVID test, campers will be tested again to ensure the test was not a false-positive.
 If the test comes back positive again, parents have the option to bring their child home with them for quarantining.

 - Campers who are participating in airline travel must have NO symptoms prior to boarding the plane and MUST wear a mask the duration of their flight.
 Campers arriving by plane will be shuttled to camp where they will be tested upon arrival.

 - Once campers are on camp, they will be divided into two groups: their family unit and their cohort.
 Family units consist of just cabin mates and counselors and can socialize unmasked and without social distancing.
 Cohorts consist of four family units and can interact with social distancing and masks.
 Campers outside of the cohort will not interact within the first week of camp.

-- At the six day mark, campers will be tested again.
+- At the five day mark, campers will be tested again.
 If all tests come back negative, then cohorts will begin to open-up to allow for more socialization.

 Remainder of the Session:

 - Programming in the first week of camp will be scheduled by cohort group.
 Once the second wave of COVID-19 tests in completed, we will enact cohort-based camper’s choice programming and combine cohorts into larger groups.